magdalenaBrozda/LookInnaBook/README.md

 In order for the project to work, you will need to install the following:

-- Visual Studio 2019 or higher
+- Visual Studio 2019 or higher:

+Go to the Visual Studio official website: https://visualstudio.microsoft.com/ Click on the "Download" button.
+Select the edition of Visual Studio that you want to install, such as "Community," "Professional," or "Enterprise."
+Click on the "Download" button for the edition you selected.
+Run the downloaded installer and follow the on-screen instructions to complete the installation.
+Once the installation is complete, you can launch Visual Studio from the Start menu or the desktop shortcut.

-- .NET Framework version4.8
+- .NET Framework version4.8:

+Go to the .NET Framework 4.8 download page: https://dotnet.microsoft.com/download/dotnet-framework/net48 Click on the "Download" button to download the web installer.
+Run the downloaded installer and follow the on-screen instructions to complete the installation.

-- version 4.0 of the .NET Framework runtime.
+- version 4.0 of the .NET Framework runtime:

+Version 4.0 of the .NET Framework runtime is included in the .NET Framework 4.8.
+Once you have installed the .NET Framework 4.8, you will also have version 4.0 of the .NET Framework runtime installed on your machine.

 Installing

-1. Clone the repository:
+Clone the repository:
+Press the "Code" button and choose "Open in Visual Studio" You will be taken to Visual Studio and showed a "Clone a repository" page Press "clone"